eFinder

 “The state of emergency, which will initially last for a year, was declared just hours after the country’s energy secretary said the Philippines planned to boost the output of its coal-fired power plants to keep electricity costs down as the war wreaks havoc with gas shipments.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify the duration of the declared state of emergency.
+No relevant sources were found to confirm or refute the duration of the state of emergency.

 “The Philippines is seeking waivers from the US state department so it can obtain oil from US-sanctioned countries – possibly including Iran and Venezuela – to ensure its fuel supply, the country’s ambassador to the US, Jose Manuel Romualdez, told Reuters.”